divergio/realtime/README.md

 ## Limitations

 **NOTE**: This version is using Squads to coordinate chat room creation.
-The ideal version would work more like the existing chat app, letting you communicate with any urbit ship without first going through the Squad configuration.
+Ideally it should would work more like the existing chat app, letting you communicate with any urbit ship without first going through the Squad configuration.
 This is an artifact of my urbit app inexperience, the Squad codebase was smaller and more approachable than Chat for hacking.

 Realtime only supports chat between two users.
 It's pretty straightforward to increase this number, but the more users the more crowded the screen becomes.